Elisher666/S4NN/README.md

 # S4NN
-This is S4NN  codes for the EE5003 project
+These are S4NN codes for the EE5003 project